Aparna-Tyagi/Inventory-Management-System/README.md

 # Inventory-Management-System
-A basic inventory management system
+A basic inventory management system that keeps the record of the products present in the inventory and the record of the sales done using JSON format.